Note-takers: SSD Policy Regarding Student Use of Note-taker Services

 Note-taker services for Binghamton University students with disabilities are administered through the Services for Students with Disabilities (SSD) office.
 Students with disabilities that significantly interfere with their ability to take notes in class are eligible to apply for note taking assistance.
 Comprehensive documentation from a professional, licensed or certified to diagnose and treat the specific disability, is required.
 Students desiring note-taker assistance through SSD are expected to take an active role in the arrangement and management of their services.

 Procedures for Accessing Note-taker Services through Services for Students with Disabilities

 Students with current authorizations to use SSD Note-taker Services must follow the procedures listed below in order to access such services:

 1. Complete and return the "goldenrod" Note-taker Request Form to SSD as soon as you know the courses for which you will need this support service.

 Students who have already made arrangements for a classmate to take notes for them should indicate the individual's name next to the relevant course number and title.
 Jeremy Pelletier will contact the notetaker concerning payroll procedures.

 If no note-taker arrangements have been made, simply list the course name and number.

 2. Note-taker Employment Announcements will be printed and provided to you for each class in which you need a Note-taker.

 3. Take the announcement to class and ask the professor to read it aloud at the beginning of the class.

-5. Once you've selected the note-takers you would like to hire, contact Carol Hall immediately by email.
+5. Once you've selected the note-takers you would like to hire, contact Jeremy Pelletier immediately by email.
 Provide her with the name, email address and telephone number of the student you have selected for each class.
-Carol Hall will contact the note-taker about making an appointment with her to complete payroll materials.
+Jeremy Pelletier will contact the note-taker about making an appointment with her to complete payroll materials.

 6. Review the "Consumer Responsibilities" document, and be sure to sign the bi-weekly blue student timesheets.